VidTu/HCsCR/README.md

 You will need:

 - Java JDK 17 or higher. (e.g. [Temurin](https://adoptium.net/))
-- 1 GB of available RAM.
+- 3 GB of available RAM.
-- A bit of storage. (~1 GB)
+- A bit of storage.

 How to:
 - Ensure your JDK is set up properly. (i.e. JDK path is in `JAVA_HOME` environment variable)
-- Clone this repo or download it. (e.g. via `git clone https://github.com/Offenderify/HCSCR`)
+- Clone this repo or download it. (e.g. via `git clone https://github.com/Offenderify/HCsCR`)
 - Open the terminal (command prompt) there.
 - Run `./gradlew build`.